Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: INTRODUCTION

 The EDGES collaboration \citep{bowman_absorption_2018} were the first to report a deep flattened absorption feature at CD with an amplitude of $500^{+500}_{-200}$ mK centred at $78\pm 1$ MHz.
 However, these results are not compatible e.g. with the astrophysical models of \cite{cohen_charting_2017} which predicted a weaker absorption signal with less than a half of the amplitude of what the EDGES collaboration reported.
-Furthermore, the best-fitting profile reported by EDGES is not a unique solution and an unmodelled sinusoidal systematic structure is detected when changing the foreground model i.e. the number of polynomials \citep{hills_concerns_2018}.
-These discrepancies caused a scientific debate \citep{bowman_reply_2018} that can only be resolved by an independent sky-averaged experiment such as SARAS 2 and 3 \citep{singh_saras_2018-1, singh_detection_2021}, LEDA \citep{price_design_2018}, REACH \citep{de_lera_acedo_reach_2019} or many others.
+Furthermore, the best-fitting profile reported by EDGES is not a unique solution, however, the most physically justifiable one and an unmodelled sinusoidal systematic structure can be found when changing the foreground model i.e. the number of polynomials \citep{hills_concerns_2018}.
+These discrepancies caused an open scientific debate \citep{bowman_reply_2018} that can only be resolved by an independent sky-averaged experiment such as SARAS 2 and 3 \citep{singh_saras_2018-1, singh_detection_2021}, LEDA \citep{price_design_2018}, REACH \citep{de_lera_acedo_reach_2022} or many others.
 Possible candidates to explain the EDGES signal, if of cosmological origin, could involve new physics; an excessive cooling mechanism of the IGM through dark matter particle interaction \citep{barkana_signs_2018, barkana_possible_2018, munoz_insights_2018} or an enhanced radio background apart from the CMB \citep{jana_radio_2019, fialkov_signature_2019, mirocha_what_2019} with standard stellar population models incapable to achieve this \citep{mittal_implications_2022}.
-However, some argue that the claim of new physics is not justified as this deep absorption feature could be a result of unmodelled systematic features such as a ground plane artefact \citep{bradley_ground_2019}, calibration issues \citep{sims_testing_2020} or within the data analysis methods by changing the polynomial foreground model to maximally smooth functions \citep{bevins_maxsmooth_2021, singh_redshifted_2019}.
-Additionally, recent data collected by SARAS 3 \citep{singh_detection_2021} reject the best-fitting profile of EDGES with 95.3\% confidence and exclude the astrophysical origin as the cause for this deep flattened profile.
+However, some argue that the claim of new physics is not justified as this deep absorption feature could be a result of unmodelled systematic features such as a ground plane artefact \citep{bradley_ground_2019}, calibration issues \citep{sims_testing_2020} or within the data analysis methods e.g. by changing the polynomial foreground model to maximally smooth functions \citep{bevins_maxsmooth_2021, singh_redshifted_2019}.
+Additionally, recent data collected by SARAS 3 \citep{singh_detection_2021} reject the best-fitting profile of EDGES with 95.3\% confidence.

 Adding these various model components into the simulations and comparing them with the observations is the subject of current state-of-the-art sky-averaged 21-cm cosmological research.
 However, determining the statistical properties of this often hierarchical generative model which potentially consists of many latent hyperparameters poses a challenge for current Bayesian inference tasks.
 This is due to the necessity of an explicit likelihood expression to recover the parameters of our model i.e. solving the inverse problem of the sky-averaged 21-cm simulations.
 Oversimplification of the noise structure e.g. through a Gaussian approximation can engender inaccurate posterior inferences.